 However, there are still some problems in these methods.
 Firstly, most of these works ignore that the binary GT labels of the classification task are the culprit of the misaligned classification and regression performance.
 The binary classification branch is still adopted during training and inference, and thus the predicted confidence is unreliable.
 Secondly, the semantic information of IoU is obscure and hard to identify.
-The methods that use IoU prediction branches often design complex IoU regression structures and training strategies, such as IoU-Net [25].
+The methods that use IoU prediction branches often design complex IoU regression structures and training strategies, such as IoU-Net (Jiang et al., 2018).
 Even so, IoU prediction is still not accurate enough, and the network is hard to converge.
 Thirdly, the extra IoU prediction branch introduces additional computational overhead and reduces the inference speed.
 We will make improvements in these areas in this paper.

 2.3.
-Angle Prediction in Rotation Detectors
+Angle prediction in rotation detectors

 Objects in aerial images are usually arbitrary-oriented.
-The simple and effective represent is the oriented bounding box (OBB) denoted as $(cx, cy, w, h, \theta)$ , which is also the mainstream representation in current rotation detectors [10, 13, 11, 14, 19, 20, 12].
+The simple and effective represent is the oriented bounding box (OBB) denoted as $(cx, cy, w, h, \theta)$ , which is also the mainstream representation in current rotation detectors (Han et al., 2021; Ming et al., 2021a; Yang et al., 2021c,d, 2019; Ding et al., 2019; Ming et al., 2022b).
 The angle variable introduced in OBB derives many problems.

-The boundary of the angle definition leads to a suboptimal angle optimization process, which has been discussed in some previous work [30, 22, 12, 31].
-To solve the issue, the work [12] propose a representation invariance loss, which treats redundant OBB representations as equivalent local minima for consistent optimization.
-Llerena, J. M. et al. [11] transform the OBB into a Gaussian distribution, and use a covariance matrix to represent the orientation of the OBB.
+The boundary of the angle definition leads to a suboptimal angle optimization process, which has been discussed in some previous work (Yang et al., 2021a; Yang and Yan, 2020; Ming et al., 2022b; Wu et al., 2020a).
+To solve the issue, the work (Ming et al., 2022b) propose a representation invariance loss, which treats redundant OBB representations as equivalent local minima for consistent optimization.
+Llerena, Yang et al. (2021c) transform the OBB into a Gaussian distribution, and use a covariance matrix to represent the orientation of the OBB.
 There are also methods to discretize the angle variable to optimize angle prediction.
-For example, Circular Smooth Label [22] (CSL) transforms the angle regression into a angle classification task via gaussian window function.
+For example, Circular Smooth Label (Yang and Yan, 2020) (CSL) transforms the angle regression into a angle classification task via Gaussian window function.
 But the overly heavy angle classification head brings large computational burden and reduces the inference speed.
-Densely Coded Labels [30] (DCL) solves the problem by using Binary code and Gray code for efficient angle encoding.
+Densely Coded Labels (Yang et al., 2021a) (DCL) solves the problem by using Binary code and Gray code for efficient angle encoding.
 However, neither CSL nor DCL considers the impact of different bits in the coding method on IoU variations.